chitangchin/CodewarKata/README.md

 **Stage 2:** Complete a Kyu Set in Codewars

-**Stage 3:** Revisit and study problems until Complete Kyu Set is Level 1
+**Stage 3:** Revisit and study problems until Complete Kyu Set is Level 1 difficulty

 ## How to Get Started